 This is actually one particularly bleak interpretation of the events seen in John Carpenter's The Thing (1982).
 The theory here is that the alien spaceship that brought the Thing was deliberately crashed in Antarctica in order to keep it from getting out.
 Fast forward 100,000 years later and a group of Norwegians find it, examine it, and then it gets out and kills all but two who end up dying in the process of trying to keep it from getting further.
 Then the remainder of an American expedition destroyed by the Thing destroys their camp in an effort to keep the Thing from being found by a rescue team- whether they succeed is left for the viewer to decide, but an alternate ending shown in some TV broadcasts implied that it escaped

-German philosopher Oswald Spengler claimed in his non-fiction book The Decline of the West that this happens in every major culture: A culture emerges among until then barbarian people, fuses them together to nations.
+German philosopher Oswald Spengler claimed in his non-fiction book The Decline of the West that this happens in every major culture: A culture emerges among the barbarian peoples, and fuses them together into nations.
 The great myths, art styles and religions develop.
 At the beginning, strong kings rule, but their power soon is weakened by their noble vassals.
 A great movement reforms the religion.
-Meanwhile, in the cities a somewhat-privileged middle class has risen, replacing feudalism economy slowly but steadily by capitalism.
-By cooperating with them, the crown can weaken nobility and the church, forming an absolutist state.
+Meanwhile, in the cities a somewhat-privileged middle class has risen, replacing the feudal economy slowly but steadily by capitalism.
+By cooperating with them, the crown can weaken the nobility and the church, forming an absolutist state.
 Science and capitalism develop further, and an enlightened philosophy spreads, weakening the hold of religion.
-Then, the middle class will decide to get rid of the old system, usually in the form of a revolution - which starts civilization.
-This marks the fall of the culture - wars will get worse and worse (Napoleonic Wars -> American Civil War -> World War One -> World War II), art will become more and more offensive, and capitalism runs rampant (not without provoking counter movements).
-At the end, one state will conquer/control all other states, and one man will rise to the top of this state - voila, The Empire.
+Then, the middle class will decide to get rid of the old system, usually in the form of a revolution-which starts civilization.
+This marks the fall of the culture-wars will get worse and worse (Napoleonic Wars -> American Civil War -> World War One -> World War II), art will become more and more offensive, and capitalism runs rampant (not without provoking counter movements).
+At the end, one state will conquer/control all other states, and one man will rise to the top of this state-voila, The Empire.

 In A Canticle for Leibowitz, the readers know the world had had a great nuclear sometime in the past (our present).
 Then there's The Simplification, which is another world-wide war, and a third war (nuclear again) in the third part.
 The book ends with what's left of humanity moving on to a new planet, to probably keep the cycle of stupidity going.